Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

-\end{remark} \begin{remark} To find an initialization point for SVRN, one can simply run a few passes of a stochastic first-order method such as SVRG, or a few iterations of a Subsampled Newton method with line search.
-In Section \ref{s:experiments}, we propose an algorithm based on the latter approach (SVRN-HA; see Algorithm~\ref{alg:svrn}), and we show empirically that it is able to substantially accelerate Subsampled Newton. \end{remark}
+\begin{remark} SVRN improves on the sequential complexity of Stochastic Newton by $O(\alpha\log(n))$, while retaining the same parallel complexity.
+Moreover, if $\alpha\leq 2$, then the algorithm accepts a unit step size, and still achieves $O(\log(n))$ acceleration.
+Note that this acceleration improves with the problem size $n$, which is a unique property of SVRN. \end{remark} \begin{remark} To find an initialization point for SVRN, one can simply run a few iterations of a Subsampled Newton method with line search.
+In Section \ref{s:svrn-ha}, we propose a globally convergent algorithm based on this approach (SVRN-HA; see Algorithm~\ref{alg:svrn}), and in Section \ref{s:experiments} we show empirically that it substantially accelerates Subsampled Newton. \end{remark}